 D.133 To ensure that all persons employed by the Council are added to the Council's payroll and tax deducted from any payments, except where the individuals are bona fide self-employed or are employed by a recognised staff agency.

-D.134 To follow the guidance on taxation issued by the Chief Finance Officer.
+D.134 To follow the guidance on taxation issued by the Corporate Director of Finance and Resources.

 Trading Accounts and Directorates